antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>
 <br>

 You're now on the R2 main page.
 This web based molecular biology data analysis platform contains a wealth of data and methods to analyze the datasets.
-Step by step, researchers are guided through a web of data analysis possibilities.
-R2's main page shows this principle; step through each of the fields to develop your analysis of choice.
+Step by step, researchers are guided through a web of options for data analysis.
+R2's main page shows this principle: step through each of the numbered boxes to develop your analysis of choice.
 In this case we're first going to see if and how the mRNA expression of several genes changes through a single dataset.
 The proper dataset described above has been selected already.

 ---------